opsgenie/opsgenie-lamp/README.md

 You can create an alert OpsGenie by executing the command below:

-`lamp createAlert --message "appserver1 down" --recipients john.smith@acme.com --apiKey your_api_key`
+`lamp createAlert --message "appserver1 down" --recipientsÂ john.smith@acme.com --apiKey your_api_key`

 For more information and command samples about OpsGenie Lamp, please refer to [OpsGenie Lamp](http://www.opsgenie.com/docs/lamp/lamp-command-line-interface-for-opsgenie)